 View Meeting Video

-Upon completion of this conference, participants should be able to:
+At the completion of this course, participants should be able to:

 - Identify clinical features, including differential diagnoses for the various hematologic malignancies

 - Identify late effects and survivorship issues following cellular therapy